Toyotsu Chemiplas: A Working Environment that is Worker-Friendly

 Contribution to society

-We also support the activities of the Toyotsu Fighting Eagles Nagoya, a professional basketball team.
+We also support the activities of the Fighting Eagles Nagoya professional basketball team.

 Measures to address COVID-19